LiZhanZhao/LiZhanZhao.github.io/_posts/2020-09-17-blender-eevee-2017-7-17-SSR-Output-SSR-Datas-To-Buffers.markdown

 > GIT : 2017/7/17  * Eevee: SSR: Output ssr datas to buffers.<br>

+> Output in 2 buffers Normals, Specular Color and roughness.
+This way we can raytrace in a defered fashion and blend the exact contribution of the specular lobe on top of the opaque pass.

 > SVN : 2017/6/8  [MSVC/2013/2015/x86/x64] Update OpenCollada to 1.6.51

 ## 效果